Schedule Script Trigger

-This command will trigger the script “TriggerScript1” in file “Events.fmp12” on day December 16th, 2017, at 12:22:45 PM.
-Note that this example is somewhat simplified, normally you should not use hardcoded dates like in the above example, as this will only work on a system with US dates.
+This command will trigger the script “TriggerScript1” in file “Events.fmp12” on day December 16, 2020, at 12:22:45 PM.
+Note that this example is somewhat simplified, normally you should not use hard coded dates like in the above example, as this will only work on a system with US dates.
 See also example 2, for a more robust example.

 We assume that in your FileMaker file the following fields are defined: